CopenhagenToLondon/Knowledgebase/1. Quantitative Finance/Introduction.md

 * To perform high frequency trading successfully, one has to be subject to negligable transaction fees.
 * To perform high frequency trading successfully, one has to be able to obtain live or intraday data at less than 2 hour intervals.
+* To perform high frequency trading successfully, one has to be able to perform trading operations on intraday time intervals.

 ### Concepts